NSS-SE-Jumpstart/curriculum/sessions/next-steps/README.md

 **More Reading:** [Python List Comprehensions](https://www.w3schools.com/python/python_lists_comprehension.asp)

 ## Classes
-While it is likely that many of you will continue taking classes to keep on learning about programming, that's not what this point is about.
+While many of you will continue taking classes to keep on learning about programming, that's not what this is about.
 At this point we have talked (or read) about strings, integers, floating point numbers, boolean, lists, dictionaries, and the `NoneType`.
 There are even more types that exist in Python, but what if you want to create your own type?
 This is where classes come in.

 Classes are a way of grouping different types of data into a single variable (or "object").
 Referring back to the dictionary we created for our customer order above, we might do something like this with classes: